 - To reheat: put soup into a dutch oven or sauce pot and warm over medium heat, stirring occasionally, until warmed through.

-Tuscan Soup Recipe
+Tuscan Soup with Sausage Recipe

 - 1 pound Hot Italian Sausage